catlee/aosa-volume2/raw/sqlalchemy/sqlalchemy.rst

 exposes every layer of database interaction as a rich API, dividing the task into two main categories known as *Core* and *ORM*.
-The Core includes Python Database API (DBAPI) interaction, rendering of textual SQL statements understood by the database, and schema management, all of which are public APIs of their own.
+The Core includes Python Database API (DBAPI) interaction, rendering of textual SQL statements understood by the database, and schema management.
+These features are all presented as public APIs.
 The ORM, or object-relational mapper, is then a specific library built on top of the Core.
-The ORM provided with SQLAlchemy is only one of any number of possible object abstraction layers that could be built upon the Core - many developers and organizations build their applications on top of the Core directly.
+The ORM provided with SQLAlchemy is only one of any number of possible object abstraction layers that could be built upon the Core, and many developers and organizations build their applications on top of the Core directly.

 .. figure:: fig_layers.png